pfmaggi/pfmaggi.github.io/content/post/eb_modernization.md

 ![Chrome Dev Tools - Debug from device](/images/20180321_eb_modernization/ChromeDevTools_4.png "Chrome Dev Tools - Debug from device")

 That's all for now.
-Zebra's Enterprise Browser team ahs put a lot of resources on [Launchpad](https://developer.zebra.com/community/welcome) and on [Techdocs](https://techdocs.zebra.com/enterprise-browser/).
+Zebra's Enterprise Browser team has put a lot of resources on [Launchpad](https://developer.zebra.com/community/welcome) and on [Techdocs](https://techdocs.zebra.com/enterprise-browser/).
 If you have any question, you can use [EB's discussion forum on Launchpad](https://developer.zebra.com/community/home/discussions/enterprise-browser).